GRCDEV/ArduSim/help/deployment.md

     [Install]
     WantedBy=multi-user.target

-ArduSim is supposed to be in the Desktop folder, besides the file *ardusim.ini*, which contains the following two parameters among others:
+ArduSim is supposed to be in the Desktop folder, besides the file *ardusim.ini*, which contains the needed parameters to run ArduSim.

-    UAVPROTOCOL="some protocol"
-    UAVSPEED=2.5

 This service allows us to execute the application and, at the same time, shows and stores the standard output in a file.
-It waits the network to be configured and runs ArduSim with the protocol *UAVPROTOCOL*, and with a maximum speed of 2.5 m/s for the multicopter (modify it at will).
+It waits the network to be configured and runs ArduSim with the protocol indicated in *ardusim.ini*.

-To store the output of ArduSim to a file, we also need to specify the target file to the system log service.
+To store the console output of ArduSim to a file, we also need to specify the target file to the system log service.
 Create the file */etc/rsyslog.d/ardusim.conf* with the following content:

     if $programname == 'ardusim' then /home/pi/Desktop/ArduSim.log
     if $programname == 'ardusim' then ~